kevquirk/512kb.club/scripts/docs_site_size_rechecker.md

 Please provide as much information as possible such as:
 * All Output
-* Current state of `sites.yml` if its from the `master` branch, or has been modified
+* Current state of `sites.yml` if it's from the `master` branch, or has been modified

 To debug why the script "hangs" when checking some site, edit the [ python-gtmetrix/gtmetrix/interface.py](https://github.com/aisayko/python-GTmetrix/blob/master/GTmetrix/interface.py#L86) file and a new 87th line which would looke like this: